 Water in your basement, but you just installed a new pump last year!
 How can you save yourself 10’s of thousands in Damages?
 Desiderius Erasmus said, Prevention is better than the cure!

 Blaine here for Guardian Plumbing and Heating.
-Excited to bring you another Episode of the Guardian Angle.
+Excited to bring you our first Episode of the Guardian Angle.
 These videos are for you, our customers.
 They are not intended to be heavy, technical, install your own equipment tutorials, but alternatively, easy to understand tips about things that most people can do to protect their homes and increase the life of all their Plumbing and heating equipment.

 Information is so important, sometimes you don’t know what you don’t know.
 I’m fortunate to have a son that knows everything.
 For example, one day when we were stopped at Miette Hot Springs just outside of Jasper, my 9-year-old son informed us of this! https://youtu.be/ICAo7y6yGaM Upon Google investigation, I think he had it backwards